benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 1. Restart the LiveData Migrator service afterwards:
    `service livedata-migrator restart`

-## How LiveData Migrator CLI works
+## How the LiveData Migrator CLI works

-Manage four different resource types when using LiveData Migrator in the CLI.
+Define the following resources using LiveData Migrator in the CLI to start migrating data:

-**Source**: Manage your source file system.
+1. **Source**: Manage your source file system.

-**Filesystem**: Create and manage file systems (storages) and define them as the source or target of migrations.
+1. **Filesystem**: Create and manage file systems (storages) and define them as the source or target of migrations.

-**Exclusion**: Constrain the content migrated by creating and referencing exclusions during a migration.
+1. **Exclusion**: Constrain the content migrated by creating and referencing exclusions during a migration.
 Exclusion constrain content by file size or by a regular expression match against a file name.

-**Migration**: A migration references the source and target file systems.
+1. **Migration**: A migration references the source and target file systems.
 Specify the source file system directory path for content to be migrated from, and include any exclusions as needed.

 You can find a summary of the commands used for each resource type here.
 Each command links to the [LiveData Migrator Command Reference](./command-reference.md) page with more details on mandatory and optional parameters (including examples).